-Witness Arnett testified that he has never been accepted as a rate expert in any judicial case and although he presented recommendations for how pole attachment rates should be set before two regulatory commissions, his rate recommendations were not accepted.
+&lt;sup>32 Witness Arnett testified that he has never been accepted as a rate expert in any judicial case and although he presented recommendations for how pole attachment rates should be set before two regulatory commissions, his rate recommendations were not accepted.
 He testified that he now believes that the rate methodologies he then recommended are not reasonable.
 [Arnett, Tr.
 Vol. 2, pp. 133, 140-42.]

-&lt;sup>29 See discussion at pp. 16-17 supra.
+&lt;sup>33 See discussion at pp. 11-12 supra.

-Witness Arnett attacked the FCC rate as "subsidized."
-[Arnett, Tr.
-Vol. 2, pp. 84, 115.]
-He also argued that the Commission should consider the "benefits received" by Charter, essentially that Charter avoids the greater cost it would incur if it installed equivalent facilities underground.
+Charter, essentially that Charter avoids the greater cost it would incur if it installed equivalent facilities underground.
 [Arnett, Tr.
 Vol. 2, pp. 80-82, 85.]
 Witness Arnett further testified that in comparing Charter's proposed annual payment per pole to the avoided costs of pole ownership, Charter's proposal "results in a subsidy instead of an equitable sharing of costs."
 [Arnett, Tr.
 Vol. 2, p.
 84.]

-The disagreement between the parties regarding the appropriate rate methodology to apply is essentially threefold: (1) how to allocate the costs associated with the unusable portion of the pole among users of the pole, (2) how to allocate the cost associated with the "safety space" on the pole among users of the pole and (3) whether Blue Ridge's actual data should be used to calculate the maximum pole attachment rate in lieu of the presumptions used in the FCC and the TVA rate methodologies.
+The disagreement between the parties regarding the appropriate rate methodology to apply is essentially twofold: (1) how to allocate the costs associated with the unusable portion of the pole among users of the pole, and (2) how to allocate the cost associated with the "safety space" on the pole among users of the pole.

 Allocating the annual costs of owning and maintaining a pole based on the percentage of the usable and revenue-generating space occupied by the attachment is supported by well-recognized cost-causation principles and is consistent with previous decisions of the Commission in analogous circumstances.
 See Order Addressing Collocation Issues, Docket No. P-100, Sub 133j (NCUC Dec.
-28, 2001), at 17 (concluding in a proceeding involving competitive access to incumbent telephone company central office facilities that "it is appropriate to allocate security costs to carriers based on square footage occupied in the central office as a recurring charge," and rejecting the arguments of BellSouth and Verizon to allocate the costs on a pro-rata basis among the occupants of the property) (Collocation Order), motion for recon. denied, Order Addressing Motions for Reconsideration and Clarification, Docket No. P-100, Sub 133j (Aug.
+28, 2001), at 17 (concluding in a proceeding involving competitive access to incumbent telephone company central office facilities that "it is appropriate to allocate security costs to carriers based on square footage occupied in the central office as a recurring charge," and rejecting the arguments of BellSouth and Verizon to allocate the costs on a pro-rata basis among the occupants of the property) ("Collocation Order"), motion for recon. denied, Order Addressing Motions for Reconsideration and Clarification, Docket No. P-100, Sub 133j (Aug.
 20, 2002), at 118 ("[T]he Commission finds it appropriate to deny Verizon's Motion for Reconsideration and Clarification in this regard and affirms its original decision that security costs should be allocated based on square footage occupied in the central office.").
 This allocation method previously adopted by the Commission is the same as one would expect in a competitive real estate market where the costs of common space in a building are allocated on the basis of the number of apartments or floors occupied by each tenant, rather than simply based on a per-capita allocation.
 In fact, the Commission notes, when a tenant rents an apartment, the tenant typically has a lease that guarantees that the tenant has a right to stay in the rented space identified in the lease for a specific period of time.
-In this case, Charter can be forced to move to a different location on the pole or to leave a pole altogether at any time if Blue Ridge needs the space on the pole.
-Similarly, this method is how one would allocate the common costs of a factory production system (the costs of the building, conveyor belts, and so on) based on the direct costs of the different product lines, not simply dividing the common costs by the number of product lines.
+In this case, Charter can be forced to move to a different location on the pole or to leave a pole altogether at any time if the EMC needs the space on the pole.
+Similarly, this method is how you would allocate the common costs of a factory production system (the costs of the building, conveyor belts, and so on) based on the direct costs of the different product lines, not simply dividing the common costs by the number of product lines.
 While it is true that all product lines benefit from the common costs, they do not benefit from them "equally" in any economic sense.